HonsonCooky/cli-task-manager/README.md

 ## Description

-Build a simple CLI application that allows users to create, list, complete, and delete tasks.
+Build a simple CLI application that allows users to create, read, update, and delete tasks.
 Tasks can have a description and a status (e.g., pending or completed).
 Optionally, you can store tasks in a file (e.g., JSON or plain text) to persist them between sessions.